OSHAA 30-Hours Professional Diploma in Acute Stress Disorder

 Introduction to Acute Stress Disorder and Trauma Response (3 hours)

-• Define acute stress disorder and distinguish it from other trauma-related conditions
+• Define acute stress disorder (ASD) and differentiate it from other trauma-related conditions

-• Understand the immediate psychological and behavioural responses to traumatic events
+• Understand immediate psychological and behavioural reactions to traumatic events

-• Recognise the importance of timely intervention in reducing long-term impact
+• Recognise the importance of timely intervention to prevent long-term consequences

 Neurobiology and Psychological Impact of Acute Stress (4 hours)

-• Explore how trauma affects the brain and nervous system
+• Explore how trauma affects brain structures like the amygdala, hippocampus, and prefrontal cortex

 Diagnostic Criteria and Differential Diagnosis (5 hours)

-• Learn the DSM-5 diagnostic criteria for acute stress disorder
+• Learn DSM-5 diagnostic criteria for acute stress disorder

 Risk Factors, Protective Factors, and Resilience (5 hours)

-• Understand the concept of psychological resilience and its role in recovery
+• Understand psychological resilience and its role in recovery

 Assessment Tools and Early Identification Strategies (4 hours)

-• Learn to use validated screening and assessment tools for early detection of ASD
+• Learn to use validated screening tools for ASD

-• Understand best practices in trauma history taking and observation
+• Understand best practices for early identification and intervention

-• Apply assessment outcomes to inform support and referral pathways
+• Use assessment outcomes to inform referrals and support planning

 Trauma-Informed Communication and Engagement (3 hours)

-• Develop skills to engage sensitively with trauma-affected individuals
+• Develop sensitive communication strategies with trauma-affected individuals

-• Recognise the impact of language, tone, and body language in trauma contexts
+• Recognise the impact of language, tone, and body language on trauma survivors

 Acute Stress Interventions and Supportive Therapies (4 hours)

-• Gain an overview of evidence-based early interventions such as psychological first aid
+• Gain an overview of evidence-based interventions like psychological first aid

-• Explore supportive therapeutic approaches suitable for acute settings
+• Explore supportive therapies suitable for acute settings

-• Understand the importance of stabilisation and short-term safety planning
+• Understand stabilisation techniques and short-term safety planning

 Managing Dissociation, Flashbacks, and Anxiety Responses (2 hours)